 To create a place for guests to relax try laying out a picnic blanket, throw, cushions or even seat pads.
 This is a good idea if you’re short of chairs and you could even cover an airbed with a blanket or throw.
 Although be warned, if you make your guests too comfortable they may never leave!

-Thank you to The White Company for a lovely afternoon.
+Thank you, The White Company for a lovely afternoon.